mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 it to the processing sites.
 There is always employment for skilled and careful grav pilots alongside the usual array of machinery operators, chemists and explosives experts.
-The mines do not employ many unskilled workers but Mertactor’s good education system ensures that anyone wanting to learn a skill has the opportunity.
+The mines do not employ many unskilled workers but Mertactor's good education system ensures that anyone wanting to learn a skill has the opportunity.
 ```